LanceFontanilla/fs-journal/notes/09-node.md

     * in Postman, New Collection
     * Zookeeper NODE
     * POST Create Exhibit
-    * Click Body, change text to JSON
+    * Click Body, then select RAW change text to JSON
 8. create Get request in Controller and Services
     * get
 9. in Postman add collection for get Exhibits